anticipation-consulting/anticipation-consulting/index.md

 # Anticipation Consulting.

-We find what you didn't know you were looking for.
+Find what you didn't know to look for.